 over-technification

 The question must be asked and clarified how sustainable land use is possible, i.e. land use that preserves the basis of human life for many generations of mankind (i.e. for centuries to millennia).
-This can only be done through education, rational insight and humility.
+This can only be done through education, rational insight, modesty and humility.

 3 The population explosion

 In 1981, Aurelio Peccio, President of the Club of Rome, in the German edition of his paper "Die Zukunft in unserer Hand" (The Future in Our Hands), again pointed out that the world population is increasing at such a rate that something must be done about it immediately.
 According to Peccio, 223 children are born in the world every minute, which is 321,000 in a day or 120 million in a year.
-However, this number is much higher in 2017!
+However, this number is much higher in 2021!
 However, the exponential increase has leveled off somewhat in recent years.
 Between 2010 and 2014, the population increased by 82 million per year, so that at the end of 2014, there were exactly 7 billion people living on our planet.
-This number will increase by about 160 million at the end of 2016 (UN 2014).
+This number has increased by about 160 million at the end of 2016 (UN 2014).

-At the moment, the population of the earth is increasing by one billion in less than 15 years.
+At the moment, the population of the Earth is increasing by one billion in less than 15 years.
 If it were possible to keep all the children born alive, and that is what we are trying to do, then in barely 10 years there would be 1.2 billion children under the age of 10 in the world.
 These would have to be fed and educated.
 After another 10 years, it would be necessary to obtain jobs for them, and soon after that they in turn would bring more children into the world.

 The population explosion occurs with exponential growth (◘ Fig. M-2).
 2,000 years ago, there were an estimated 200 to 300 million people across the globe.
 Until the year 1800, the population increased only slowly.